 Being pregnant for the second time bring a lot of excitement and apprehensions for most of the females.
 Some women become panicky and are surrounded by innumerable ‘ifs’ and ‘buts’.

 The second pregnancy begins with itself the usual signs such as nausea and vomiting.
-However some visible differences are observed with the advancement of pregnancy.
+However, some visible differences are observed with the advancement of pregnancy.
 ‘Short labor’ is regarded among the good changes while ‘strong after pains’ is considered among adverse changes.

 You will be surprised to see that as compared to first pregnancy where you showed quite late this time ‘you will show sooner”.
-This is due to the fact that the uterus does not revert back to pre-pregnant size.
-Since your uterus has previously experienced the pregnancy-related enlargement, uterine ligaments and muscles have stretched earlier so your second pregnancy will become evident soon.
+This is due to the fact that the uterus does not revert back to pre-pregnancy size.
+Since your uterus has previously experienced the pregnancy-related enlargement, the uterine ligaments and muscles have stretched earlier so your second pregnancy will become evident soon.

 During the second pregnancy you are more bodily aware as compared to the first time.

-For example during the first pregnancy you considered fetal movements as gas, this time you know it quite well that the flutter is not gas but movements of your baby.
+For example, during the first pregnancy, you considered fetal movements as gas, this time you know it quite well that the flutter is not gas but movements of your baby.

 Extreme tiredness is common in second pregnancy.
 First of all you have a first child to take care of secondly the usual fatigue is also associated with pregnancy- both combine together to enhance your fatigue many times more than normal.
 Carelessness in not taking proper supplements are also responsible for increased tiredness.
 Prenatal multivitamins, calcium and iron are very effective in boosting your energy and keep you healthy throughout pregnancy.

 Another important change is increased pains and aches during second pregnancy.
 Mild abdominal exercise can help you strengthen abdominal muscles and reduce low back pain.